jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ## SRv6
 Segment Routing over IPv6 (SRv6) extends Segment Routing support with IPv6 data plane.

 SRv6 introduces the Network Programming framework that enables a network operator or an application to specify a packet processing program by encoding a sequence of instructions in the IPv6 packet header.
 Each instruction is implemented on one or several nodes in the network and identified by an SRv6 Segment Identifier (SID) in the packet.
-In this lab we are implementing SRv6 on all 7 routers.

 In SRv6, an IPv6 address represents an instruction.
 SRv6 uses a new type of IPv6 Routing Extension Header, called the Segment Routing Header (SRH), in order to encode an ordered list of instructions.
 The active segment is indicated by the destination address of the packet, and the next segment is indicated by a pointer in the SRH.